Penswer/DearImGuiInjection/README.md

 ## Mod Developers

-Download this package and add a reference to `DearImguiSharp.dll` and `DearImGuiInjection.dll` in your C# project.
+Download this package and add a reference to `ImGui.NET.dll` and `DearImGuiInjection.dll` in your C# project.

 Above your `BaseUnityPlugin` class definition
 ```csharp